 3000 BCE – The Ankh, referred to as the “Key of Life,” is associated with eternal life.
 Its design symbolizes the morning sun joining with the male and female principles of the heavens and earth.
 In carrying the ankh, one held the key to the Tree of Life (the immortal soul.)

-Heliopolis Creation Story – Atum/Amum/RA (Sun God) emerged from the watery world of Nu/Mut/Naumet (Primordial Mother Goddess) on a mound called Benben (Rock).
+Heliopolis Creation Story – Atum/Amum/RA (Sun God) emerged from the watery world of Nu/Mut/Naumet (Primordial Mother Goddess) on a mound called Benben (Date Palm).
 As Benben grew within the empty space Atum/Ra (Sun God), Shu (God of Air) and Tefnut (Goddess of Water) were created.
-Shu and Tefnut created Nut (Goddess of Sky/Tree of Life) and Geb (God of Earth.)
-Nut defined the limits of the world as her arms and legs touched the earth in the four directions (symbolic of a trees roots).
+Shu and Tefnut created Nut (Goddess of Sky – Sycomore Tree) and Geb (God of Earth.)
+Nut defined the limits of the world as her arms and legs touched the earth in the four directions (symbolic of a trees roots and branches).
 Nut mated with Geb and gave birth to Isis (Goddess of Motherhood), Osiris (God of Fertility), Set (God of Chaos) and Nephthys (Goddess of Chaos.)
 Nut was both a Sky Goddess and an Earth Mother who symbolized the duality and oneness of the Tree of Life.

 The Sun temple in Heliopolis was called “On.”
 In the Egyptian Book of the Dead, there is a reference to the Benben stone, which says: ‘O Atum-Khoprer, you became high on the height, you rose up as the benben-stone in the Mansion of the Phoenix at On’.

 The Greeks interpret the word “On” as “being.”
 The self-creation myth of Heliopolis is both male and female.
 The Gods Ra and Nu were self-created and subsequently created life.
 The Benben stone is also referred to as the creation mound.
 The self-resurrecting Phoenix is its symbol.
-The Phoenix is often depicted as sitting in a tree.
+The Phoenix is often depicted as sitting in a Date Palm, the Genus name for Date Palm is Phoenix.
 Thus an obelisk represents the Tree of Life and the Benben is the Phoenix that rises within it.

 This myth of resurrection and rebirth made Osiris the Egyptian God of Resurrection and the Underworld.
 Thoth became the wise scribe who held the keys to the Tree of Life.

-Hathor, Nut and Isis were all given the name, “Lady of the Sycamore Tree.”
+Hathor, Nut and Isis were all given the name, “Lady of the Sycomore Tree.”
 All three are seen as a mother Goddess.
-The Sycamore provides a milky substance that can sustain life, which is also given to the dead in the afterlife.
+The Sycomore fig provides a milky substance that can sustain life, which was given to the dead in the afterlife.

 Nut/Nu was later depicted as the Tree of Life swallowing RA (Sun) and protecting the earth from chaos during the night to rebirth RA in the morning.
 Her back created a barrier from chaos that protected earth.
 Ra is the Solar Disk.

-Nut provided life in the form of milk from her breasts and fruit and sap from her body.
+Nut (Sycomore fig) provided life in the form of milk from her breasts and fruit and sap from her body.
 Later Nut was assimilated with the Goddess Mut, Isis and Hathor as the World Mother and Eye of RA.
 “She who gives birth but was not herself born of any.”
-Her symbols were; a tree, a cow (Hathor), a vulture and the moon.
+Her symbols were; a tree (Sycomore fig), a cow (Hathor), a vulture and the moon.
 Eventually Isis became the name that represented the mothering essence of wisdom and creation that spread out to the world.

 70 BCE – Cleopatra VII ruled ancient Egypt as co-regent for almost three decades.
 She became the last in a dynasty of Macedonian rulers founded by Ptolemy, who served as general under Alexander the Great during his conquest of Egypt in 332 B.C.
 Well-educated and clever, Cleopatra could speak various languages and served as the dominant ruler in all three of her co-regencies.
 Her romantic liaisons and military alliances with the Roman leaders Julius Caesar and Mark Antony, as well as her supposed exotic beauty and powers of seduction, earned her an enduring place in history and popular myth.
 Cleopatra saw herself as the embodiment of Isis.